WeblateOrg/weblate/docs/user/search.rst

 .. versionadded:: 3.9

-Weblate supports advanced queries where you can lookup strings you need.
-It supports boolean operations, parentheses or field specific lookups.
+Advanced queries using boolean operations, parentheses, or field specific lookup can be used to find the strings you want.

 When not defining any field, the lookup happens on :guilabel:`Source`, :guilabel:`Target` and :guilabel:`Context` fields.